AhmadyarRashid/car-management-system/frontend/README.md

-# Ropstam Task
+# Ropstam Frontend Task

 ![version](https://img.shields.io/badge/version-1.0.0-blue.svg)

 This task has the following feature such as login, signup, CRUD operation of category and car.

+### Why I am not using Redux or Context API ?

+This is small application which have only 4-5 features.
+To avoid code complexity I haven't used it.
+Basically this state Management Tools are used for handling large data and for complex feature.
+Otherwise, I have no any issue to implement code according to Redux or Context API.

-Special thanks go for the owners of these plugins:
+### Special thanks go for the owners of these plugins:
 - [Material UI](https://mui.com/)
 - [Axios](https://axios-http.com/docs/intro)
 - [Formik](https://formik.org/)